nortikin/sverchok/man/Scripts_generator.md

 == Buttons in Node ==

-# bind the found functions listed in ui_operators to the node function as attributes
+* bind the found functions listed in ui_operators to the node function as attributes https://github.com/nortikin/sverchok/blob/master/node_Script.py#L313-L319
-    https://github.com/nortikin/sverchok/blob/master/node_Script.py#L313-L319
-# set has_buttons to True
-# if has_buttons then draw_buttons will do the extra loop over button_names
+* if has_buttons then draw_buttons will do the extra loop over button_names
-# each button name calls SvScriptUICallbackOp() with node
+* each button name calls SvScriptUICallbackOp() with node https://github.com/nortikin/sverchok/blob/master/node_Script.py#L248-L251
-    https://github.com/nortikin/sverchok/blob/master/node_Script.py#L248-L251
-# each script_node allows us to access node_function,because we bind the Operator functions to the node function as attributes
+* each script_node allows us to access node_function,because we bind the Operator functions to the node function as attributes
-# if we can access node_function then we can also access node_function.attributes. (by name)
+* if we can access node_function then we can also access node_function.attributes. (by name) https://github.com/nortikin/sverchok/blob/master/node_Script.py#L107-L127
-    https://github.com/nortikin/sverchok/blob/master/node_Script.py#L107-L127
-# my head exploded.

 Button names must be valid attribute names ( no special characters | () , etc...)